 But for all of the technical issues, the shows were still dazzling and received rave reviews in many cities.
 Performing a host of songs from the Diamond Dogs album (including "1984" and "Rebel, Rebel"), the concerts would typically touch upon every Bowie project released to date – though, in many cases, fans heard versions of songs that were wildly different from the studio albums.
 By incorporating the brass section, synthesizers and lots of backing singers, many older Bowie tunes took on a new soulful, jazzy, and even gospel-tinged flavor within the often-cabaret atmosphere the artist so effectively created.

-By the time the October leg of the tour rolled around, Bowie had all but ditched the major production elements and instead presented a stripped-down soul revue that gave fans a preview at would be coming the next year in the shape of Young Americans.
+By the time the October leg of the tour rolled around, Bowie had ditched the major production elements and presented a stripped-down soul revue that gave fans a preview at would be coming the next year in the shape of Young Americans.
 Playing a mix of both theaters and arenas, Bowie reinvented and reestablished himself as an unpredictable creative force, maintaining all of the mystique he had as Ziggy while looking and sounding completely different.

 Fans would have to wait until 1976's Thin White Duke tour (supporting the Station to Station album) before they would see David Bowie on stage again.
 But from June through December 1974, he strutted and funked his way across North America, illustrating the first major reinvention of his career.